Based in Colorado

 Accurence pioneered this automated adjusting that delivers unprecedented efficiencies in the insurance claim workflow, builds homeowner trust, saves time for contractors, increases job profitability, and ultimately gets homeowners back to good after a loss.

-The Accurence suite of Software as a Service products was ultimately rolled into the Next Gear product offerings after they were acquired by Next Gear and are still in use today.
+The Accurence suite of Software as a Service (SaaS) products were rolled into the Next Gear product offerings after they were acquired by Next Gear and are still in use today.